golden-pan/GhostMoney-MvM-TF2/README.md

 ### TpWalk (Defautl: O or via UI toggle)

-Works if:
+Works if
--If you are currently playing Sniper
+you have selected Sniper

 - Walks to nearest teleporter after Sniperbuy bought Godspot upgrades.
 - Works without Sniperbuy on too.
 - Re-triggers after death/respawn
 - Saved per server session

-Force TpWalk:
+Force TpWalk - WORKS FOR ANY CLASS:
 - Hold O for 2 seconds or via UI toggle
 - Works for any class
 - Ignores upgrade restrictions